 Making Caffè Mocha with Vietnamese Coffee

 To make this mocha coffee, first, add condensed milk and cocoa powder to a serving glass.
 Mix to combine.
 Then place the coffee phin filter on the glass and brew Vietnamese coffee directly into it.
-My Vietnamese coffee post has detailed step-by-step photos, video and instructions for brewing Vietnamese coffee.
+I have detailed step-by-step photos, video and instructions in this How to Brew Vietnamese Coffee guide.
 Finally, you just pour steamed milk into the glass, dust with some cinnamon or cocoa powder and enjoy!

 More tasty Vietnamese coffee recipes to try:

 - Vietnamese Iced Coffee (Ca Phe Sua Da)